agiza/laomedia/README.txt

 The header graphics are located in assets/img and are called logo.png and headGraphic.png.
 Overwrite these with your own image of similar size for customization.

+IMPORTANT: Several files must be modified depending on whether the application is set up locally or on a server configured to use Cosign/WebAccess.
+	mediasecure.php
+	mediaframesecure.php
+		comment out or allow the FORCE HTTPS code beginning at line 4

 Use